fentec-project/privacy-friendly-analyses/README.md

 ```

 Regression factors need to be converted into integers because cryptographic
 schemes operate with integers.
 Thus, we multiply factors by the power of 10 to obtain whole numbers.
-Factor of 100 000 is used in our case.
-Consequently we multiply the input parameters by the same factor.
-For example boolean parameters which are presented as 1 (true) or 0 (false) thus become 100 000 or 0.
+A factor of 100 000 is used in our case.
+Consequently, we multiply the input parameters by the same factor.
+For example, boolean parameters which are presented as 1 (true) or 0 (false) thus become 100 000 or 0.

 Client encrypts vector x using public key obtained from the Key Server: